Explore Niagara and western New York with Attingham Alumni and Friends in

 GETTING THERE The Buffalo Niagara International Airport (BUF) is the closest airport to the hotel, located 9.5-miles east, or about 17-minutes by car.

-Guests traveling to Buffalo by by Amtrak will enjoy a scenic ride north along the Maple Leaf Line to the Buffalo, Exchange Street Station, located at 75 Exchange Street.
+Guests traveling to Buffalo by Amtrak will enjoy a scenic ride north along the Maple Leaf Line to the Buffalo, Exchange Street Station, located at 75 Exchange Street.
 Since the mid-19th century, Exchange Street has been synonymous with the railroad.
 The red brick depot is south of Coca-Cola Field and within walking distance of famous Niagara Square.

 Participants will be responsible for their own travel transfers to and from their accommodations.
 The hotel does not offer a free shuttle service for guests arriving from/departing to any local airport, so please plan accordingly.